sandrotributi/ETH-Arduino-UDP/README.md

 # ETH-Arduino-UDP

-### Server UDP su scheda Arduino con Ethernet Shield
+### UDP server on Arduino board with Ethernet Shield